Sample complexity of matrix product states at finite temperature: Introduction

 \section{Introduction}

-The realization of quantum many-body states at finite temperature in classical or quantum computers is a pivotal topic as it pertains to modern research areas of thermalization \cite{deutsch2018, mori2018}, many-body localization \cite{nandkishore2015, abanin2019}, quantum many-body scars \cite{moudgalya2022, chandran2023}, and so on whose clarification often relies heavily on numerical tools.
-Recently, quantum simulators have proved themselves as powerful platforms for realizing such states in a large system size in laboratories \cite{aidelsburger2013, miyake2013, bernien2017, zhang2017, king2018, harris2018}, allowing for comparisons with algorithmic approaches in numerical simulations.
+The realization of quantum many-body states at finite temperature in classical or quantum computers is a pivotal topic as it pertains to the modern research areas of thermalization \cite{deutsch2018, mori2018}, many-body localization \cite{nandkishore2015, abanin2019}, quantum many-body scars \cite{moudgalya2022, chandran2023}, and so on whose clarification often relies heavily on numerical tools.
+Recently, quantum simulators have proved to be powerful platforms for realizing such states in a large system size in laboratories \cite{aidelsburger2013, miyake2013, bernien2017, zhang2017, king2018, harris2018}, allowing for comparisons with algorithmic approaches in numerical simulations.

-Computational complexity of physical states studies the degree of difficulty of computational problems in relation to the complexity classes, and serves as a guide to such problems.
-One important class is Quantum Merlin-Arthur (QMA) that tests whether a polynomial-size of a quantum state can be verified within a required polynomial time in a quantum computer.
+Computational complexity of physical states is related to the degree of difficulty of computational problems in relation to the complexity classes, and serves as a guide to such problems.
+One important class is Quantum Merlin-Arthur (QMA) which tests whether the polynomial size of a quantum state can be verified within a required polynomial time in a quantum computer.
 For one-dimensional (1D) quantum many-body states, it is known that the evaluation of exact ground-state energy is QMA-complete, indicating that the problem is difficult even for quantum computers \cite{kitaev2002, oliveira2008, aharonov2009, nagaj2008, hallgren2013}.
-However, empirically, we can efficiently calculate their ground states very accurately for large system sizes even in classical computers using e.g. the density matrix renormalization group (DMRG) method \cite{white1992, white1993, schollwock2011}.
+However, empirically, we can efficiently calculate their ground states very accurately for large system sizes even in classical computers using e.g. the density matrix renormalization group method \cite{white1992, white1993, schollwock2011}.
 To be precise, such calculations are more established for gapped systems \cite{landau2015, chubb2016, arad2017, roberts2017} where the entanglement area law holds \cite{hastings2007, eisert2010}, and the degrees of difficulty of calculation are closely related to whether the system is gapped or gapless.
-However, to know whether a given Hamiltonian has a gap or not is already an undecidable problem in general \cite{cubitt2015, bausch2020}.
+However, knowing whether a given Hamiltonian has a gap or not is already an undecidable problem in general \cite{cubitt2015, bausch2020}.